npm/rfcs/accepted/0000-npm-patches-management.md

   * Draft quarterly Roadmap Proposals based on RFCs and input from Groups/Roles.
   * Track and document Roadmap progress and check in with Groups/Roles.
   * Facilitate Roadmap Proposal discussions/meetings to reach a final decision on each Roadmap, making sure all Roles with something to say get heard.
-  * Determine appropriate decision-making systems, with input from Groups/Roles.
+  * Work with the rest of the project to draft or modify general project bylaws, with the exception of those overlapping with Community Health and Facilitation, which is responsible for conduct-related bylaws.
-  * Work with the rest of the project to draft or modify general project bylaws.
+  * Hear petitions for cross-project decision requests and organize the events accordingly.

 * Note: This Role is **not** a decision-making role.
 It is a facilitation role that acts as glue between the different groups and their roles.
 Ultimately, project decisions come directly from those Roles, except which group decision-making system is used for Roadmap Proposals.